Topology of R^n and functions of several variables

 Description

-In this course, an introduction to the topology of R^n, the basic notions of differential calculus of R^n functions in R and optimization will be covered.
-Parametric curves will also be covered.
+This course will cover an introduction to the topology of R^n, the basic concepts of differential calculus of functions from R^n to R, and optimization.
+Parametric curves will also be discussed.

 Read more